ONSdigital/dp-census-atlas/content/README.md

 ### creating content.json files

 - Ensure code dependencies are installed and metada files obtained and placed in the `metadata_files` directory.
-- To create content.json files for each data release defined in the `Release` column on the `Index-filtered` sheet of the annotated Output_Category_Mapping excel file (NB column name and sheet name *may* have changed since time of writing), invoke `make_atlas_content_jsons.py` with a reference to the annotated Output_Category_Mapping excel file, e.g. `./make_atlas_content_jsons.py metadata_files/Output_Category_Mapping_2021_20220719-w-releases.xlsx`
+- To create content.json files for each data release defined in the `Release` column on the `Index-filtered` sheet of the annotated Output_Category_Mapping excel file (NB column name and sheet name _may_ have changed since time of writing), invoke `make_atlas_content_jsons.py` with a reference to the annotated Output_Category_Mapping excel file, e.g. `./make_atlas_content_jsons.py metadata_files/MY_OUTPUT_CATEGORY_MAPPING.xlsx`
 - This will create `content.json` files (one for each release defined in the `Release` column) in the `content_jsons` directory.

+## validating content.json files

+The `make_atlas_content_jsons.py` script checks that the metadata defined for each releases are complete and valid before saving, and so should not produce any broken json files.
+Files that have been manually edited subsequently (see editing content.json legend strings, below) should be re-validated.
+This can be done by invoking `validate_content_json_.py` with a reference to a content.json file, e.g. `./validate_content_json.py content_jsons/MY_CONTENT.json`.

 ### editing content.json legend strings